What is the Bible About? Biblical Theology in Genesis

 The plan of God is about His glorious grace to hell-bound sinners so that we might live to the praise of His glory.
 Understanding the plan of God gives us part of the framework for understanding the Bible and how it applies to our lives.

-His story helps us answer questions like: Who am I?, Why am I here?, How do I answer the problem of evil?, and What is my purpose?
-So, let’s begin at the beginning…In the beginning, God.
+His story helps us answer questions like: Who am I?
+Why am I here?
+How do I answer the problem of evil?
+And what is my purpose?
+So, let’s begin at the beginning—in the beginning, God.

 The Plan of God: Paradise Created